 Your Maya Abdominal Massage therapist will also provide instructions for self-care massage techniques that you can complete at home to complement and enhance your professional treatment.

-• 5 days prior to and during your menstrual bleeding, do not deeply massage the uterus, but you may continue doing massage on your upper abdominal region.
+• After ovulation and during your menstrual bleeding, do not deeply massage the uterus, but you may continue doing massage on your upper abdominal region.
 It is okay to very gently and superficially massage over the uterine area prior to and during your period.

 • During pregnancy, self care massage can be appropriately adapted for your trimester of pregnancy.
 Consult your Maya Abdominal Massage practitioner for more information.

 • After abdominal surgery, you must wait until the tissue has healed, and your physician has cleared you for normal activity.
 For example, with Cesarean birth and hysterectomy, 8-10 weeks after surgery is usually recommended.

 • If you are taking pain medications or other substances that may mask discomfort and pain, self care massage is contraindicated.